-We provide a spreadsheet template in our online Grant Writing Class, but it’s something you can easily reproduce.
+We provide a spreadsheet template in our online Grant Writing Training, but it’s something you can easily reproduce.
 Before you host your kick-off meeting, list any and all organizations that benefit or would support your project.
 At a minimum, your spreadsheet should include: organization, contact name, phone, email, and columns for tracking if the letter has been sent and received.

 Seek support from as many disciplines and perspectives as you can.
 When we seek letters of support for EPA brownfield grants for instance, we collect them from neighborhood groups, environmental organizations like the Nature Conservancy, housing authorities, development organizations, professional associations, and non-profits.

 When casting a net that wide, you can accomplish two things: 1) demonstrate broad support among unlikely collaborators (i.e. environmental groups and land developers); and 2) basically get 15 more pages of narrative content!
 Target a list of 15-20 organizations.

 Here’s what we have to say about that, it’s a self-limiting belief!
 No matter how small or isolated your community is, there are many organizations and neighboring communities that care about your project’s success.
 Consider these options when you feel stumped:

-We also provide a template for this in the Grant Writing Class but here is the basics of what it includes:
+We also provide a template for this in the Grant Writing Training but here is the basics of what it includes:

 Decide during the Grant Kick-Off Meeting who will request which letters.
 Getting letters of support from people in senior roles requires some tact.
 In many instances, the best way to get the letter is if the person highest in your organization (or as appropriate), requests it.
 Generally, you want to match whoever has a personal or professional relationship within your organization with the other organization you seek a letter from.
 This helps pull letters through as it's easier to agree to the chore of letter writing if you are doing it for someone you respect.

 After deciding who is requesting which letter, provide your team with the information developed in step two.
 Our preference is to include the information above in a word document so the organization can use it as a quasi-template.
 People also tend to shy away from long emails.
 It’s less intimidating if we only write 2-3 sentences in an email when requesting a letter of support (often following a phone call first).

 When you ask for a letter of support and don’t provide a ghosted template, you receive far more compelling, heart-felt, free-form letters than you could possibly produce on your own.
 The authenticity of the letter shines through when you read it, and your grant reviewer will feel it as well.
 Pretty quick, you will have several more pages of content that essentially serve as extra narrative!

 Sometimes an organizational representative will ask that you ‘ghost’ or prepare for them a letter that only requires signature.
 This will happen, so be prepared to write a template letter.
 I still try to highlight specific areas where they can add personalized content like past collaborations.
 Generally though, this doesn’t happen with more than one or two letters.

-Step 6: Save letters immediately in your project folder.
+Save letters immediately in your project folder.
 As always, we recommend saving any attachments or emails related to your project immediately in your project folder.
 Nothing is worse than losing track of a letter (or worse – forgetting to include it!), because your inbox swallowed it.
 Track incoming letters in your spreadsheet.